S3-working-group/s3-practical-guide/src/building-organizations/circle.md

     * a circle acts within the constraints of the surrounding organization
     * each circle responds to a primary driver, can create value independently, and organizes day-to-day-work
 * **self-governing**:
-    * independent in creating strategy and agreements
+    * leads in creating its strategy and agreements